disarm¶

 Precompiled pipelines¶

-from translit import security_clean, ml_normalize, catalog_key, sanitize_user_input, strip_obfuscation
+from disarm import security_clean, ml_normalize, catalog_key, normalize_user_input, strip_obfuscation

 # Security: NFKC → confusables → strip bidi → collapse whitespace